 Figure 11-75o (Sequential Coordinated Monostatic DMG sensing instances with two sensing responders, sequential sounding mode (#90, #352)) gives an example of two sequential coordinated monostatic DMG sensing instances.
 The PCP/AP is the sensing initiator and the two monostatic sensing devices (STA A and STA B) are sensing responders.
 The SP is not used and the measurement results need to be reported.
 In the DMG sensing measurement setup phase, the STA A and STA B delivered the Sounding Duration 0a, Report Duration 0a, Sounding Duration 0b, and Report Duration 0b of the first instance to the sensing initiator by the DMG Sensing Instance Duration element of DMG Sensing Measurement Setup Response frame.
 In this example, the sensing initiator first interacts with STA A (STA ID = 0) and then with STA B (STA ID = 1) in each instance.

 In Instance 1, in the initiation phase of STA A, the sensing initiator sends a DMG Sensing Request frame to STA A and receives a DMG Sensing Response frame from STA A. The DMG Sensing Request frame activates STA A to be ready to participate in the sounding and reporting phases.
 The DMG Sensing Response frame indicates to the sensing initiator the readiness of STA A and the Sounding Duration 1a and the Report Duration 1a of the Instance 2.
-In the first DMG Sensing Request frame, the Monostatic Sounding Mode subfield is set to 1 to indicate the sequential mode and the Duration field is set to the NAV from the end of this DMG Sensing Request frame to the end of the DMG Sensing Measurement Report frame of the STA B based on the Sounding Duration 0a, Report Duration 0a, Sounding Duration 0b, and Report Duration 0b delivered in the DMG Sensing Measurement Setup Response frame.
+In the first DMG Sensing Request frame, the Monostatic Sounding Mode subfield is set to 1 to indicate the sequential mode and the Duration field is set to the time from the end of this DMG Sensing Request frame to the end of the DMG Sensing Measurement Report frame of the STA B based on the Sounding Duration 0a, Report Duration 0a, Sounding Duration 0b, and Report Duration 0b delivered in the DMG Sensing Measurement Setup Response frame.
 In the following sounding phase of STA A, STA A transmits Monostatic PPDUs and receives the reflected signal for sensing measurement.
 The time of the transmission of Monostatic PPDUs including the SBIFS is equal to the Sounding Duration 0a.
 The measurement in the Monostatic PPDU covers the number of transmit AWV indicated by the Number TX Beams Per Instance field and the times of repetition indicated by the Repeat Per Instance field within the DMG Sensing Scheduling subelement of the DMG Sensing Measurement Setup element.
 In the following reporting phase of STA A, STA A sends a DMG Sensing Measurement Report frame to the sensing initiator.
 The time of the transmission of the DMG Sensing Measurement Report frame is equal to the Report Duration 0a.
 Then, the sensing initiator proceed initiation phase, sounding phase, and reporting phase with STA B. In the initiation phase of STA B, the sensing initiator sends a DMG Sensing Request frame to STA B and receives a DMG Sensing Response frame from STA B. The DMG Sensing Response frame transmitted by STA B contains the Sounding Duration 1b and the Report Duration 1b of the Instance 2.
 In the following sounding phase of STA B, STA B transmits Monostatic PPDUs and receives the reflected signal for sensing measurement.
 The time of the transmission of the Monostatic PPDUs including the SBIFS is equal to the Sounding Duration 0b.
 In the following reporting phase of STA B, STA B sends a DMG Sensing Measurement Report frame with the report to the sensing initiator.
 The time of the transmission of the DMG Sensing Measurement Report frame is equal to the Report Duration 0b.